Ankle Strapping

 1. Apply anchors and stirrups

 Start with anchor strips above the ankle joint.
 Then place stirrups in a U-shaped pattern from the inside to the outside of the ankle.
-This forms the base support and begins to limit excessive inversion.
+This forms the base support and starts to limit excess inward rolling.

 2. Add figure-6 support